Leechael/xcede/README.md

 ## Installation

-- download the latest release
+- download the latest release (or clone the repo)
 - run `build.sh`
 - put the `xcede` directory in your location of choice
 - add the directory to your $PATH.